Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Motivating Example

 \section{Motivating Example}

-We describe an example to illustrate the challenges that a logical reasoning engine faces when answering questions in an NLU setting.
+We describe an example to illustrate the challenges that a logical reasoning engine faces when answering story understanding questions.
 The text below is from a children’s story (Grade: K) on the ReadWorks website (http://readworks.org).

 Consider the following short story:

 \emph{“Fernando and Zoey go to a plant sale.
 They buy mint plants.
 They like the minty smell of leaves.
 Zoey puts her plant near a sunny window.
 The plant looks green and healthy!”}